programminghistorian/ph-submissions/en/drafts/originals/communicating-diversity-in-3D-and-VR.md

 	controllerGrip2.add( controllerModelFactory.createControllerModel( controllerGrip2 ) );
 	scene.add( controllerGrip2 );
 ```

 Save and test on a computer, and in VR if possible.

 ## Adding Jar Selection to VR

 The controllers can be used to select a jar and change the information panel.
 Event listeners will be added for the controller trigger being pressed down (EventStart) and then released (EventEnd).
 Additionally, when the view is being rendered, functions will be added to the render function, to check if the controllers are pointed at any jar, so the user knows what jar is being targetted and that it is selectable.

-after
+after:

 ```
 	// Variables
 ```

-add
+add:

 ```
 	let raycaster; // for VR controls
 	const intersected = [];
 	const tempMatrix = new THREE.Matrix4(); //for VR controllers
 ```

-In the init function REPLACE
+In the init function REPLACE:

 ```
 	controller1 = renderer.xr.getController( 0 );
 	scene.add( controller1 );